 First Descents will prioritize placement for FDX adventures based on the following:

 - Current OLI Project fundraising – must have a minimum of $500 raised

-- Have completed an FD1 program of any sport – Whitewater Kayaking, Surfing, Rock Climbing or Ice Climbing
+- Have completed a weeklong program of any sport – Whitewater Kayaking, Surfing, Rock Climbing or Ice Climbing

 -Enrollment preference is given to FD alum who have never been on an FDX experience before

 *For FDX programs open to caregivers, they will be held to the same fundraising requirements as alumni.

 4. Does the money I raise ever expire?

 You are able to use Out Living It Project fundraising efforts for the current program season that have been raised within the past two years.
 This is no longer applicable once you apply your OLIP fundraising efforts to an FDX program you've completed.